bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleUS/src/framework.titles.md

 ## 38
 ^-1^
-### The altar of burnt offerings. the copper basin
+### The altar of burnt offerings.
+The copper basin
 ^8^
 ### The Atrium
 ^20^